Spacetime approach to force-free magnetospheres: Stationary, axisymmetric magnetospheres

 As explained in Sec.~\ref{fieldsheets}, the field sheet metric governs the propagation of collisionless charged particles and Alf\'en waves in a certain approximation.
 The field sheet Killing vector thus provides conservation laws for these sorts of transport.
 In particular, there is a conserved quantity $\chi\cdot p=p_t +\O_F p_\vphi$ associated with each particle or wavepacket trajectory, where $p$ is the four-momentum or wave four-vector respectively.
 Since the field sheet metric is two-dimensional, the single conserved quantity is enough to completely determine the motion from a choice of initial position and velocity.
 In applications, such initial conditions may be provided, e.g., by particle injection velocities at non-degenerate gaps in an otherwise force-free magnetosphere.
 The 4-velocity $u$ of a particle at any point is then determined by the equations $u^2 = -1$, $u\cdot F=0$, and $u_a \chi_F^a={\rm const}$.

 In flat spacetime, the conserved quantity for particles moving along field lines is $u_a\chi_F^a=\gamma(-1+ \Omega_F \rho \, v_\vphi)$, where $\gamma$ is the Lorentz factor of the trajectory (in the rest frame defined by $\partial_t$), $\r$ is the cylindrical radius, and $v_\vphi=\r\, d\vphi/dt$ is the azimuthal three-velocity.
-This quantity is sometimes used to determine outflow velocities from force-free solutions [e.g., \citealp{contopoulos-kazanas-fendt1999} Eq.~(16)]. \TJ{Look at mestel/shibata paper and any BH magnetosphere papers using this} We have obtained the conserved quantity as a simple consequence of the existence of a Killing vector on the field sheets, a formulation that generalizes to arbitrary circular spacetimes.
+This quantity is sometimes used to determine outflow velocities from force-free solutions [e.g., \citealp{contopoulos-kazanas-fendt1999} Eq.~(16)].
+We have obtained the conserved quantity as a simple consequence of the existence of a Killing vector on the field sheets, a formulation that generalizes to arbitrary circular spacetimes.

 We note that the intersection of a light surface with a given field sheet is a \textit{Killing horizon} for the field sheet Killing vector.
 That is, it is a null curve to which the Killing vector is tangent.
 As mentioned in section \ref{sec:michel-sheet}, in the case of the Michel monopole the field sheets are isometric to two-dimensional de Sitter space, and the light cylinder horizon is a de Sitter horizon.